Why You Need A Daily Zinc Supplement

 Supplemental Zinc comes in several forms including capsules, tablets, creams, ointments, and liquid ionic Zinc tinctures.

-Ultimately, liquid ionic Zinc is the most readily bioavailable form on the market.
-This means it is the easiest for your body to absorb.
-It also is broken down more quickly and effectively than the other forms.
-For the best results, consider consuming a Zinc ionophore like Turmeric or Quercetin alongside your Zinc supplement as this can boost its cellular action.
+Liquid ionic Zinc is one of the most readily bioavailable forms on the market.
+This means it is easy for your body to absorb.
+For convenience, some people choose to take a Zinc ionophore like Turmeric or Quercetin alongside their Zinc supplement.

 You can find liquid ionic zinc supplements online or at your local health foods store.